-Revisions or updates to this Alaska Statewide Annual Operating Plan (AOP) are automatically incorporated into the 2015 Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Master Agreement).
+Revisions or updates to this Alaska Statewide AOP are automatically incorporated into the 2015 Master Agreement at https://fire.ak.blm.gov/administration/asma.php.
 Formal modification to the Master Agreement is not required for AOP revisions and updates to take effect.